UpcaseM/data_engineering_projects/project_6_capstone/README.md

 │   ├── data_preparation.py		(python file to prepare the dataset)
 │   ├── auto_deploy_spark_app.py	(python file to deploy the spark app) │   └── spark_app			(folder for all etl files related)
-│       ├── dl.cfg			(configure file for the etl pipline)
+│       ├── dl.cfg			(configure file for the etl pipeline)
 │       ├── setup.sh			(bash file to setup env in EMR) │       ├── terminate_idle_cluster.sh	(bash file to terminate the EMR)
-│       └── etl.py			(pyhon file for the ETL pipline)
+│       └── etl.py			(pyhon file for the ETL pipeline)
 ├── jupyter notebook			(folder to hold all jupyter notebooks) │   ├── yelp_eda.ipynb			(exploratory analysis on the data model) │   ├── data_preparation.ipynb		(steps to prepare the dataset)